aleta-systems/aletasystems.roles.data.engineer/Readme.md

 **Submission:**

-_If Your email will contain information on submission please use that or else._
+_If your email contains information on submission please use that._

 1. Invite GitHub User to your repo Under `settings/collaboration`
 1. add `@kgeorge314` as a collaborator